chipsenkbeil/neovimconf-2024-talk/README.md

 ## Examples

-1. Read more about [weather](scripts/001_weather/README.md) to see how single action command line utilities can be wrapped.
-In this example, weather information for a city is pulled from https://wttr.in using `curl`.
+1. Read more about [temperature](scripts/001_temperature/README.md) to see how single action command line utilities can be wrapped.
+In this example, temperature information for a city is pulled from https://wttr.in using `curl`.
 2. Read more about [top](scripts/002_top/README.md) to see how interactive command line utilities can be wrapped.
 In this example, `top` is used to illustrate embedding an interactive program into neovim via terminal.